paypal/skipto/README.md

 ## Version History

 ### Version 4.0.6
+* Added new properties to set font family and font size.
 * Adding CSS properties to the <code>.label</code> and <code>.level</code> class so the inherited values from <code>[role="menuitem"]</code> are not overridden as easily by other stylesheets used on a page.
 * Updated moving focus to improve moving focus to visible targets with in landmarks.